 These are the authentic versions of the Declaration signed by each Commissioner.
 In line with the requirements of the new Code of Conduct, machine-readable versions of all Declarations of interests are published.

 Commissioners must declare gifts that have a value of more than €150.
 The register of gifts received for the current Commission contains a list of declared gifts.

 Activities after leaving office

-In the 2 years after they leave office, former Commissioners are required to request Commission approval of their new occupations.
+In the two years after they leave office, former Commissioners are required to request Commission approval of their new occupations.

-Read about the the independent ethical committee and the decisions on former Commissioners' activities after leaving office.
+Read about the independent ethical committee and the decisions on former Commissioners' activities after leaving office.